 Having indoor plants in your condo space offers lots of benefits for you and your loved ones, and even for those people visiting you.
 Not only does it give an added aesthetic appeal in your living space, but several studies show that it can also help in improving health conditions, such as sore throat and colds.
 Seeing these benefits for your green condo living, placing plants is a must.
-But your current living condition is totally different from a home which can have a backyard garden; therefore you need to have plants that will be suited for your condo.
+But your current living condition is totally different from a home with a backyard; therefore you need to have plants for your condo balcony and even interiors.
 And planters can be your best friend which can turn your space into an eco-friendly haven.

 Planters are decorative containers in which plants are grown.
 These are visually stimulating containers that may contain edible or inedible plants.
 Normally, you would need a good potting soil, compost, plants (such as succulent plants), and water.
 There are lots of easy planters that you can make for your condo and growing plants won’t be a problem since it doesn’t require too much gardening labor and it will also push you to be creative and resourceful with its containers.
 Excited to have these indoor planters for a greener condo living?
 Here are 15 DIY planters for your condo:

 If you have an old toy truck and you plan to throw them away, it would be best for you to keep them and use them as your planters instead.
 Just secure the truck bed by having a chain connected to the cab and place a wire mesh with a damped sheet moss to the truck bed’s rear so that the soil won’t spill over.
 Select the plants that would match the overall look of your toy truck.